intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 In the rest of the session we looked at both additional data collected from the operators as well as factors that - depending on circumstances - may drive energy consumption.
 These include for instance peak capacity and energy proportionality.

 If energy consumption is little affected by offered load, the ratio of peak capacity to typical usage becomes a critical factor in energy consumption.
 On the other hand, systems with energy proportionality scale their resource and energy consumption more dynamically based on offered load.
-There were also observations that showed that the energy consumption at grew as a step function when the peak capacity was reached (even instantaneously) and additional capacity was built up by performing network upgrades to handle these new peaks.
+There were also observations that showed that the energy consumption grew as a step function when the peak capacity was reached (even instantaneously) and additional capacity was built up by performing network upgrades to handle these new peaks.
 This resulted in a overall higher baseline energy consumption even when the average demand did not change that much.
 Thus, the ability to shift load to reduce peak demand was highlighted as a potential way to delay increases in consumption when energy proportionality is lacking.

 ## Improvements {#session3}